-We look at the universe of available investments (primarily public listed companies) and run two filters to eliminate non-Shariah compliant investment options.
+We look at the universe of available investments (common shares of public listed companies) and run two filters to eliminate non-Shariah compliant investment options.
 Preferred shares, options, futures, debt instruments (bonds) are avoided.
 We do not short sell shares

 (1) Business filter:

-We avoid investing in companies that derive greater than than 5% of operating profit from non-Halal business.
-These are
+We avoid investing in companies that derive greater than than 5% of their revenue from non-Halal business.
+These are:

-- interest based businesses such as banks and insurance
+- Interest based businesses such as banks and insurance (Riba)

 (2) Financial filter:

 We look at the financial statements of the Companies that remain investable after passing the Business filter.

 - Interest bearing debt must not exceed 33% of the company market capitalization (average of last 12 months)